jjgry/arcade/README.md

 ## notes

 * The choppy look of the GIF's below is purely a consequence of the file format limitations.
-In reality these programs run at ~80fps with the current delays, with the ability to run much faster.
+In reality these programs run at 120fps, with the ability to run much faster if it were so desired.
 * This project is very much a work in progress, and as much as I try to update this document to reflect the changes I am making, it is not always consistent with the code.
-* Yes, I am not doing framerates properly (yet!)